DINA-community/Matching-Agent/docs/getting-started.rst

 -------------
 - uv (https://docs.astral.sh/uv/)
 - Docker and Docker Compose (optional, for local services like NetBox/ISDuBa and PostgreSQL)
+- Java Runtime Environment (JRE/JDK) required only when building/using the ISDuBa plugin (recommended: OpenJDK 17+)

 Quick start
 -----------